-The Rogue Gallery & Art Center hosts an annual Celtic Celebration on St. Patrick’s Day.
-This Irish-themed art show also features live music, traditional food and beer, laughter and good cheer, and a singing contest to select the best rendition of classic Irish tunes, such as “When Irish Eyes Are Smiling.”
+The Rogue Gallery Art Center hosts an annual Celtic Celebration on St. Patrick's Day.
+This Irish-themed art show also features live music, traditional food and beer, laughter and good cheer, and a singing contest to select the best rendition of classic Irish tunes, such as "Danny Boy.

 Celebrate St. Patrick’s Day with the good people of Eastern Oregon by attending the Wee Bit ‘O Ireland festival Sponsored by the Heppner Chamber of Commerce.
 You’ll find family friendly fun with dancing, food and drink, activities for children, games, and arts-and-crafts.

-Residents and guests of the Oregon coastal town of Lincoln City can celebrate in style by attending the St. Patrick’s Day Celebration & Dinner at the Lincoln City Cultural Center.
+Residents and guests of the Oregon coastal town of Lincoln City can celebrate in style by attending this St. Patrick’s Day celebration at the Lincoln City Cultural Center.
 Dinner consists of a feast featuring traditional Irish fare and is followed by a show performed by talented Irish dancers.

 Although the Black Sheep is a British pub, they don’t let that detail stop them from serving hearty Irish stew, corned beef and cabbage, and nonstop glasses of Guinness to celebrate St. Patrick’s Day in Ashland.
 This southern Oregon town is world-renowned for its Shakespearean festival, and the Black Sheep reflects that Old-World atmosphere.